Subtransmission Grid Control via Online Feedback Optimization: Results

 As explained before, the \ac{OFO} controller is tracking the locally optimal solution of the optimization problem defined in Section~\ref{sec:OFO_design}.
-We have a high cost on active power curtailment and therefore this control action is only used if it is necessary to satisfy line constraints or in the unlikely case that such a high amount of reactive power would need to be used to satisfy voltage limits that a lower value of the cost function could be achieved by curtailing active power.
-If another behavior is wanted this can be encoded in the cost function.
+There is a high cost on active power curtailment and therefore this control action is only used if it is necessary to satisfy line constraints or in the unlikely case that such a high amount of reactive power would need to be used to satisfy voltage limits that a lower value of the cost function could be achieved by curtailing active power.